r00t0v3rr1d3/merlin/UserGuide.md

 * `note`s to keep track of your agents
 * `group` to send bulk commands to agents
 * pwnboard integration for events such as CCDC using -pwn <address_of_pwnboard>
+* When using http or https protocol, the connection only appears in netstat for one second or less